hm0416/CSE-3341/Project1/README.txt

 README.txt - Documentation of files included and any comments about the project.
 Non-terminals as classes:
 These classes listed below are all the non-terminals in the grammar.
 Each class contains a parse method, print method, and execute method.
 I used the professor's project 4 code.
+The Assign, Program, Executor, If, Loop, and FuncCall classes contain code to manage the garbage collector.
+The counter is declared in Executor.
 Each class parses/executes the non-terminal that's specified in the class name and in the grammar.

 Assign.py